 Lack of creativity

 Although it might not seem like it, perfectionism can stop you from being creative (Psychology Today).
-The reason is, you need to be seen as being great at something by others, but creativity runs the risk of showing others that you’re not.
+The reason is, that you need to be seen as being great at something by others, but creativity runs the risk of showing others that you’re not.
 At least that’s what you think will happen.
 This could be in the form of problem-solving where your ideas might get rejected, or something more artistic.

 Ideas get shot down all the time, but that doesn’t mean that you’re some kind of failure.
 If there’s a problem at work, they don’t just problem-solve one way to deal with it and leave it at that.
 They problem-solve several so they can pick the best or use several options.